aserto-dev/express-jwt-aserto/README.md

 - `failWithError`: When set to `true`, will forward errors to `next` instead of ending the response directly.
 - `useAuthorizationHeader`: When set to `true`, will forward the Authorization header to the authorizer.
 The authorizer will crack open the JWT and use that as the identity context.
 Defaults to `true`.
 - `identityHeader`: the name of the header from which to extract the `identity` field to pass into the authorize call.
 This only happens if `useAuthorizationHeader` is false.
 Defaults to 'identity'.
-- `customUserKey`: The property name to check for the subject key.
-By default, permissions are checked against `req.user`, but you can change it to be `req.myCustomUserKey` with this option.
-Defaults to `user`.
-- `customSubjectKey`: The property name to check for the subject.
-By default, permissions are checked against `user.sub`, but you can change it to be `user.myCustomSubjectKey` with this option.
-Defaults to `sub`.

 #### policyName argument